mustfeez/ElementAnimation/README.md

 * Unfold: eac-unfold

 ## Examples
-You can add a loading animation to any kind of HTML element by adding the eac-load-animation class and the class of the animation
+You can add a loading animation to any kind of HTML element by adding the eac-mount-animation class and the class of the animation

 ```
-<h2 class="eac-load-animation eac-slide-down"> ... </h2>
+<h2 class="eac-mount-animation eac-slide-down"> ... </h2>
 ```
 You can add an animation even if there is already a custom class defined on the HTML element.
 ```
-<p class="eac-load-animation eac-unfold your-custom-class"> ... </p>
+<p class="eac-mount-animation eac-unfold your-custom-class"> ... </p>
 ```